 Kirkpatrick, Ailin and Warren were also on the production and writing team for Dua’s first major hit, 2017’s “New Rules.”
 The processes behind creating each of the two tracks, however, existed in two entirely different worlds.

 Kirkpatrick said he’d originally made “New Rules” at a writing camp for an unnamed girl group.
-When their label decided that the track wasn’t a good fit, the song “existed for a while on a hard drive” until Kirkpatrick’s manager sent to to Dua Lipa, “as a ‘might as well,’” the producer said.
+When their label decided that the track wasn’t a good fit, the song “existed for a while on a hard drive” until Kirkpatrick’s manager sent it to Dua Lipa, “as a ‘might as well,’” the producer said.
 In a stroke of pure luck, Dua was into the song and picked it up.

 The process for “Don’t Start Now,” which was written specifically for Dua, was a fundamentally collaborative one.
 Kirkpatrick spoke with her at length before, during, and after writing and recording.
 They considered emulating Madonna, taking sounds from the ‘70s and the ‘80s, and made at least 10 different reference tracks for the singer to sample and choose what she liked.
 Although she wasn’t in the room when Kirkpatrick first got to work, Dua Lipa’s personality banged around inside his head while he tinkered with various sounds and styles.